AY2526S1-CS2113-W12-3/tp/docs/DeveloperGuide.md

     - **Purpose:** Confirm a one-time reminder was added.
     - **Example output:**
       ```
       Got it.
-One-time reminder added:
+I've added this One-Time reminder:
       [RO][O] Doctor Appointment 2025-11-01 09:00
-      Now you have 2 reminders in the list.
+      Now you have 2 reminders in the reminder list.
       ```

 - **sendAddReminderRecMessage(Reminder, int)**
     - **Purpose:** Confirm a recurring reminder was added.
     - **Example output:**
       ```
       Got it.
-Recurring reminder added:
+I've added this recurring reminder:
       [RR][O] Pay bills (1w) Next: 2025-11-03 08:00
-      Now you have 3 reminders in the list.
+      Now you have 3 reminders in the reminder list.
       ```

 - **sendDeleteReminderMessage(List<Reminder>, int)**
     - **Purpose:** Confirm reminders were deleted.
     - **Example output:**
       ```
-      Removed the following reminders:
+      Got it.
+I've deleted these reminders:
-      1. [RO][O] Doctor Appointment 2025-11-01 09:00
+      [RO][O] Doctor Appointment 2025-11-01 09:00
-      Now you have 1 reminder in the list.
+      Now you have 1 reminder in the Reminders list.
       ```

 ---